-The 2010 Institute on Computational Economics will bring together a diverse group of academic participants: experts in policy, microeconomics, macroeconomics, model building, estimating and testing, statistical methods, computation, algorithm development, applied mathematics, and numerical analysis for two weeks, July 19-30, 2010.
-Summer institute activities will begin with formal morning tutorials on computational topics together with afternoon sessions that will familiarize participants with modern software tools.
+The 2011 Initiative for Computational Economics will bring together a diverse group of academic participants: experts in policy, microeconomics, macroeconomics, model building, estimating and testing, statistical methods, computation, algorithm development, applied mathematics, and numerical analysis for two weeks, July 18-29, 2011.
+Summer activities will begin with formal morning tutorials on computational topics together with afternoon sessions that will familiarize participants with modern software tools.
 In the first week, participants will begin work on group computational projects that they will present in the second week.
 The second week will also include seminar presentations by leading economists featuring recent advances in quantitative economic policy research.
 Throughout the Institute, there will be numerous opportunities for less formal interactions with lecturers and fellow participants, including a poster session where participants can present their current research.
 Participants will also be invited to schedule “office hours” with lecturers where they can discuss their research ideas and get feedback from these computational experts.

 In general, the program targets young scholars interested in learning new analytical and computational methods and application to their own work, those interested in current findings and applicability to other research, and those with backgrounds in math and computer science who are interested in state of the art applied mathematical tools and their application to substantive policy research.

-The 2010 Institute on Computational Economics will be held at the University of Chicago.
+The 2011 Initiative for Computational Economics will be held at the University of Chicago.
 In week one, tutorial lectures will be given each morning and on some afternoons.
 These tutorials will cover topics on numerical methods for optimization, numerical methods for dynamic programming, solution methods for dynamic stochastic general equilibrium models and Nash equilibria of games, numerical methods for structural estimation and simulation methods for estimation.
 These tutorial lectures will give an integrated view of these topics where tools described in early tutorials are used in later ones.

 The afternoons in week one will also include sessions where participants will get acquainted with the state-of-the-art software tools for solving these problems.
 These sessions will focus on using AMPL and the solvers that have been donated to the students as well as other software used by the tutorial lecturers.
 These sessions will be less formal and will aim at giving students hands-on experience with this software; programming experts will be present to answer questions.
 Students will also be encouraged to begin programming projects applying this software to problems that they have or are suggested by the lecturers.